 When you're learning how to make money through Amazon Kindle publishing or setting up an Amazon WebStore, you need more than:

-“Amazon is good, go to Amazon.com here and get started.”
+“Amazon is good, go to Amazon.com and get started.”

-There's nothing revolutionary, no step-by-step training and nothing you can't find doing a quick Google search.
+There's nothing revolutionary here, no step-by-step training and nothing you can't find for free online.

 What I Like About AZ Millionaire Method

-(Be sure to double-check the terms and conditions though as I don't think the upsells are covered by the same refund policy.)
+Just double-check the terms and conditions as I don't think upsells are covered.

 1. The ‘Training' Is A Total Joke

-I still can't get over the fact this is nothing more than a recycled eBook being peddled as a life-changing, guaranteed millionaire maker.
+I can't get over how this is nothing more than an outdated eBook being peddled as a life-changing, guaranteed millionaire maker.

-Even with the best training in the world, starting your first online business will inevitable mean you'll have questions, get stuck or want to get feedback from someone more experienced.
+Even with the best training in the world, starting your first online business will inevitably mean you'll have questions at some point, get stuck or want to get feedback from someone more experienced.

-One thing I really hate about so many so-called make money online programs out there is how they just blatantly lie about how much money you can make.
-They pick numbers out of the sky and tell you you’ll be making $100,000’s in a matter of days with no real work or effort involved.
+One thing I really hate about so-called make money online programs is how they blatantly lie about how much money you can make.

-Ryan Ford tells us this crappy eBook is all you need to start making $3,000 a day.
-That’s a flat out lie.
+Ryan Ford is flat out lying when he says this crappy eBook is all you need to make $3,000 a day.

-Ryan Ford also recommends that people promoting his latest eBook using his hyped-up marketing email templates to entice people to sign up that say things like:
+Ryan Ford also tells people promoting his program to use his hyped-up email templates to entice people to sign up that say things like:

-And we all know what happens when they do; they fully buy into the upsells and end up left high and dry and worse off than when they started.
+And we all know what happens; they fully buy into the upsells and end up left high and dry and even worse off than when they started.

 4. Everything On AZMillionaireMethod.com Is A Lie

-The AZ Millionaire Method sales video tries to convince you this is the life-changing money making method you've been looking for by giving you real-life success stories from members who have become millionaire, except these people are nothing more than paid Fiverr actors earning themselves $5 for reading a script.
+The AZ Millionaire Method sales video tries to convince you this is the life-changing money making method you've been looking for by showing success stories from members who have become millionaires…

-Here's the woman from the sales video who told us she's been following the eBook instructions for 48 weeks now and has hit her target of becoming a millionaire:
+Here's the woman who told us she's been following the eBook instructions for 48 weeks and has already hit her target of becoming a millionaire:

 And here's her video testimonial gig on Fiverr.com:

-And remember this guy who told you he had over $1 million in his bank account as a direct result of following the AZ Millionaire Method?
+And remember this guy who told you he had over $1 million in the bank as a direct result of following the AZ Millionaire Method training?

-You guessed it: he has just $5 in his bank account because AZ Millionaire Method creator Ryan Ford paid him to make his fake testimonial video.
+He has just $5 in the bank because AZ Millionaire Method creator Ryan Ford paid him to make a fake testimonial video.

 Again, you don't have to take my word for it, here's his Fiverr profile:

-Why on earth would anyone make up success stories and hire actors to lie to you if their training method were legit?
+Why on earth would anyone hire actors and make up success stories if their methods were legit?

 They wouldn't.
-They wouldn't have to.
-If this program really got results they'd be hoards of raving fans excited to tell you about it, but in this case, there isn't.
+They wouldn't have to!
+If this program really got results they'd be hoards of raving fans excited to tell you about it, but there isn't.

-Because the eBook is crappy and outdated and no one ever has ever made a single penny from from this so-called money making method.
+Because this is a crappy eBook and no one ever has ever made a single penny from it.

-- They lie when they says this PDF file can make you $3,000 a day
+- They lie when they say the PDF file can make you $3,000 a day

 - They lie about the site closing when the clock hits zero